gvwilson/sdxpy/src/binary/index.md

 then Python assumes we want to read character strings from the file.
 It therefore:

--   ask the operating system for the default character encoding (which is almost always UTF-8);
+-   asks the operating system for the default character encoding (which is almost always UTF-8);

 -   uses this to convert bytes to characters;